gitterHQ/request-http-cache/README.md

 This module is intended for use with [request-extensible](https://github.com/suprememoocow/request-extensible).

-It is designed to honor the HTTP caching semantics used by the GitHub API and use Conditional Requests, using ETags, for stale responses.
+It is designed to honor the HTTP caching semantics used by the GitHub API and use Conditional Requests, using ETags, for stale responses while correctly handling Vary headers.

-Currently, it has been specifically designed for caching GitHub API responses.
-It makes some assumptions about access tokens and `Vary` headers which may result in incorrect results for other APIs, altough this is not necessarily the case.

 In future, ideally this module would adhere to the HTTP specification and be useable for any API.